gchumillas/php.query/README.md

 require_once "classes/php-query.php";
 ```

 And that's all.
-You are ready to use the CssSelector class.
+You are ready to use the phpQuery class.

 Basic Examples
 --------------